karpov-sv/stdweb/API_USAGE.md

 The response will contain the `id` of the newly-created task.
 Use that ID to check progress or results later.

+👉 Want a complete Python example that uploads the image, waits for inspection, then runs photometry and template subtraction automatically?
+Skip ahead to the section “Running `full_workflow.py` step-by-step”.

 ### Consult / check task status

 ```bash